 Before moving to the not-for-profit sector in 2000, Nicola’s HR career included roles in local government, international publishing and re-insurance, where she gained extensive experience in organisational design, recruitment, business start-ups, expatriate management, reward, retention and major organisational change programmes.

 Nicola balances her role at Arthritis Research UK with a busy family life.
 She's deputy chair of governors for a local primary school

 Olivia joined Arthritis Research UK in 2012 from Hospice UK, where she led the development of Hospice Care Week, delivered in partnership with local hospices.

-I joined the charity in January 2019 as Director of Digital, Technology and Data.
-That means ensuring our internal systems support all of our staff and volunteers, that our web platforms and applications provide the information and services that people need and that we are responsibly ensuring that the data that we hold is safe, secure and being used effectively.
-I am passionate about using technology to do great things and make everybody’s lives easier.
+Amanda joined the charity in January 2019 as Director of Digital, Technology and Data and moved to be Director Of Insight, Data and Technology in May 2020.
+Her role is focused on ensuring our internal systems support all of our staff and volunteers, that our web platforms and applications provide the information and services that people need, that we are effectively measuring the impact we have, and that we are responsibly ensuring that the data and insight that we gather and hold is safe, secure and being used effectively to make decisions.
+She is passionate about being agile, innovative and using technology and data to do great things and make everybody’s lives easier.

 Amanda started her career in the car industry with Vauxhall back when the web was all about Flash Microsites but since then has been firmly in the not for profit sector with roles at NHS Digital, Macmillan Cancer Support, the Metropolitan Police and Diabetes UK – with some traveling and mountain climbing in between.